 There are a lot of fun things Siri can do including transcribing text to voice, setting reminders, playing music, checking the weather, getting directions, and yes carrying out search queries.
 Undoubtedly, Siri will catch on like wildfire, and as a result will compete with many apps and tools, including search engines.

 Optimizing for Siri

 The integration of Siri will begin to affect strategies and optimization efforts, but most of these things should be part of an immersive SEO program from the start.

 Local Search for Siri

-With Siri, it’s not about people getting to your website through Google placement alone because visiblity comes from other sources.
+With Siri, it’s not about people getting to your website through Google placement alone because visibility comes from other sources.
 Siri wants to give users a visual experience and draws data from local listing sites such as Yelp, Google Maps, Citysearch, YP, etc. There are more than 60 of these sites on which it is well worth your time to create a listing.
 It’s not just for Siri, getting listed on (and links from) all these sites improves local listing and organic placements in SERPs as well.

-Obviously you’ll want your information to be correct, up to date, and fully filled out on these sites with accurate address, phone number, images, positive reviews, and a high number of ratings.
+Obviously, you’ll want your information to be correct, up to date, and fully filled out on these sites with accurate address, phone number, images, positive reviews, and a high number of ratings.
 For more info on local optimization, check out our post on local listings SEO.

 Rich Snippets and Schema Tags